Let's do our math: # I rotate a point (I arbitrarily chose the top right corner: width, height) around the A center point, by the rotation value of A. # The math to rotate a point is: # newX = cos(rotation) * (position.x - center.x) - sin(rotation) * (position.y - center.y) + center.x # newY = sin(r

 Since I discovered that Nuke was concatenating Transform nodes for me, I liked to break out my transformations into multiple nodes to give me a bit more flexibility.
 I would do a stabilize, some keyframe animation, scale up a bit, rotate for a while, matchmove, re-scale, in different nodes.
-Nuke was smart about out, and because I knew how to not break concatenation, quality was never an issue.
-However, one cold dark afternoon in late 2013, I have been asked to provide a SINGLE transform node to the CG department (The had a way to add it to their 3D Camera).
+Nuke was smart about it, and because I knew how to not break concatenation, quality was never an issue.
+However, one cold dark afternoon in late 2013, I have been asked to provide a SINGLE transform node to the CG department (They had a way to add it to their 3D Camera).
 My move was built from a dozen node, I needed a way to reduce that to one.

 The Bad Way